sneakers-the-rat/surveillance-graphs/_sections/x_footnotes.md

 [^RELXStrugs]: Though apparently they have had historical difficulty actually getting that integration to work {% cite schonfeldReorganizationElsevier2022 %}.

 [^infoindustry]: To the degree that it can be considered an "industry" rather than a "mode of extraction."

+[^integration]: > That is because knowledge graphs aim to solve the data incongruence problem, which is one of the biggest operational headaches for corporates, says Atkin.
+“Corporates suffer from technology fragmentation and as a result have a lot of data that doesn’t align across the organization.
+Doing the hard work to fix this data incongruence reality is a pre-requisite for realizing business value,” he says. {% cite schenkerNewReportDetails2021 %}